Investigating the Representation of Backchannels and Fillers in Fine-tuned Language Models: Discussion

 For the GPT-2-based models, we employed NTP and TTP fine-tuning strategies.
 The results show that both strategies help the LM learn backchannels/fillers, with no significant differences between the strategies.
-However, the embeddings learnt by NTP produce slightly larger silhouette scores (see Figure~\ref{fig:silhouette-scores} than those learnt by TTP.
-Although turn-taking is considered highly relevant to the use of fillers and backchannels, our experiment shows that TTP does not obviously improve the learning of backchannel and filler representations compared to NTP.
-Another surprising point is that Masking for Japanese BERT model makes a significant improvement on the representation of Japanese backchannels/fillers, which is comparable to the equivalences of LLaMA-3 8B and Qwen-3-8B.
+However, the embeddings learnt by NTP produce slightly larger silhouette scores (Figure~\ref{fig:silhouette-scores} than those learnt by TTP.
+Although turn-taking is widely regarded as being highly relevant to the use of fillers and backchannels, our experiment shows that TTP does not significantly improve the learning of backchannel and filler representations compared to NTP.
+Another surprising result is that the MASK fine-tuning task for the Japanese BERT model makes significantly improves the representation of Japanese backchannels/fillers, comparable to the the results obtained with LLaMA-3 8B and Qwen-3-8B.